afarriaga/plegstow/README.md

-# plegstow
+# Plegstow
-A place to experiment, test and learn new tech (mostly) based on JavaScript
+*A place to experiment, test and learn new tech (mostly) based on JavaScript.*

+See branches for code.